isaacnmm/pestpolicy-hugo2XX/content/posts/what-happens-when-you-squish-a-bed-bug/index.md

 - If you have cats and tend to sit around in outdoor spaces - ticks could invade and bite you and other humans.
 Ticks may cause
 [Ehrlichiosis](https://www.mayoclinic.org/diseases-conditions/ehrlichiosis/symptoms-causes/syc-20372142)
-and�Lyme Disease.
+andLyme Disease.
 They'll mainly glue to dense woods, tall grass, shrubs, and leaves.
 For protection, put on protective clothing like and tuck the pant legs plus avoid tick-infested areas.
 ## Conclusion
 Bed bug eggs will be cemented into the crevices and cracks using glue-like substances, including inside wood and fabric.
 Therefore, it'll be difficult to pick or squash the bed bugs.